Inverted-hypens/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This folder contains C files for perfoming C Functions and Nested loops.
+This folder contains C files that executes C Functions and Nested loops.

+C loops include the following
+- for
+- while
+- do while